 On 1st October 1915, the anniversary of signing on, he was involved in a nocturnal incident when an officer unexpectedly visited the barracks and found Peter gambling after lights out.
 The situation must have escalated as other charges listed were that he did not comply with an order and created a disturbance in the barrack room.
 This resulted in his being confined to barracks for seven days.

 Peter's active service began on 28th December 1915 when he embarked for the Mediterranean at Devonport.
 He served in Egypt until March before sailing on to France.
 He arrived there on 11th March 1916.

 Peter died on the first day of the Somme, 1st July 1916, probably during the first minutes.
 It is likely that he was caught in the shelling and blasted into pieces as his body was not recovered and he is commemorated on the Thiepval memorial.
 His family first knew that he was missing when they received a letter from Peter's half-brother Richard Stanley.
 He was serving with the same regiment and immediately wrote home with the worrying news that Peter had not been seen since the start of the attack.
 Official confirmation followed in the middle of July.

-In 1917 Phoebe Finan was granted a pension of 18s 6d for herself and two children.
-This is something of a mystery at present as BMD records give no indication that Phoebe had given birth to a second child.
-Possibly the release of the 1921 census will shed light on this.
+In 1917, Phoebe Finan was granted a pension of 18s 6d for herself and two children.
+BMD records indicate that Phoebe gave birth to a short-lived son in Spring 1917.
+The child was registered under her maiden name.
 Phoebe herself remarried in 1919.